 Last Updated on October 4, 2021

-It is perfectly understandable to let your automobile registration slip.
+It is perfectly understandable to let your automobile registration lapse.
 Life is busy, things get lost in the shuffle and minor details like renewing your car’s registration can easily fall between the cracks.
 However, it is imperative you keep your car registration and auto insurance up-to-date.
 Let’s take a look at whether allowing automobile registration to lapse affects your car insurance policy.

 Car Registration and Auto Insurance

 Notify your auto insurance provider as soon as you purchase a new car, a used car, or otherwise switch vehicles.
 The new vehicle must be registered in order to receive the insurance coverage, tags, and license plate.
 If you do not update your car registration, it does not mean your auto insurance will be canceled.
 These two items have nothing to do with one another.
 However, there are repercussions for letting your car registration lapse.
 The law requires every automobile on the road to have up-to-date registration.
 Fail to keep your car registration current and your vehicle will be illegal.

 Though unlikely, it is possible that those who let their auto registration expire might also lose their car insurance.
 Take a look at your auto insurance contract and you will find a list of things that can automatically revoke the insurance.
 Furthermore, if your auto insurance is removed, it will be that much more difficult to register your vehicle.
 It will prove impossible to obtain a new license sticker without proof that the policy is legitimate.

 What Happens to Those Who Drive With a Lapsed Registration